-- Pipe a thick ring of frosting around the perimeter of the cake layer.
-Spread about 1/3 cup of the raspberry filling inside the ring of frosting.
+- Pipe a thick ring of frosting on top of the cake layer.
+Spread about 1/4 cup of the raspberry filling inside the ring of frosting.
 Pipe a layer of lemon cream cheese frosting on top of the filling.

-- Spread a thin coat of frosting around the the cake, to fully cover the cake layers.
+- Spread a thin coat of frosting around the the cake and smooth the frosting using a bench scraper.

-- Smooth the crumb coat using a bench scraper, then chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the crumb coat is firm to the touch.
+- Chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the crumb coat is firm to the touch.